Skip to main content

 • Genworth Group Long Term Care Insurance (GTLC)

-Long term care insurance is coverage that you purchase through the College, with post-tax dollars, in the event that you will need some form of long term care as you age.
-If you are unable to perform simple everyday tasks by yourself, you will need long term care services or support.
+Long term care insurance is coverage that you can purchase directly through Genworth, on a "direct-bill" basis, in the event that you will need some form of long term care as you age.
+If, in the future, you are unable to perform certain everyday tasks by yourself, you will need long term care services or support.

 Once a need for care has been established, long term care insurance helps cover the costs of care providers and support services in the location that’s right for you.
 Coverage helps fund not just in-home care, but can also be used to fund necessary home modifications.
 If you require an assisted living facility or nursing home, your coverage goes toward those costs.
 You choose the amount of coverage that’s right for you and then apply that coverage amount to the cost of the care you need.